August 25, 2023 - 2 min

 Share

-The group began a summit in Johannesburg this week with an agenda aimed at strengthening its geopolitical and economic influence vis-à-vis the G-7 (group of developed countries) and the United States in particular.
-The South African summit will bring together 40 heads of state against the backdrop of some twenty countries interested in formally joining the group.
+This week, the group kicked off a summit in Johannesburg with an agenda aimed at strengthening its geopolitical and economic influence vis-à-vis the G-7 (group of developed countries) and the United States in particular.
+In line with this, 40 heads of state will meet at the South African summit, with around 20 countries interested in formally joining the group.

-According to analysts at GZERO/Eurasia Group and Bloomberg, it is difficult for major agreements to be reached during the meeting, given the diversity of political systems and interests of the countries in the group.The group's members' diverse political systems and interests make it difficult to reach major agreements during the meeting, but its potential enlargement would have important implications.
+According to analysts at GZERO/Eurasia Group and Bloomberg, it is unlikely that major agreements will be reached during the meeting, given the diversity of political systems and interests among the countries that make up the group, but its potential expansion would have important implications.

-According to Bloomberg Economics, if countries interested in joining the BRICs, such as Indonesia and Saudi Arabia, do so, by 2040 the group could account for 50% of global GDP, compared to 25% for the G-7, and also half of the world's population.
+According to Bloomberg Economics, if countries interested in joining the BRIC, such as Indonesia and Saudi Arabia, do so, by 2040 the group could represent 50% of global GDP, compared to 25% for the G-7, and also half of the world's population.

-The Asian giant is already the main trading partner of the other BRIC member countries (with the exception of India), and its trade with these countries increased by 12% in the first half of 2022 compared to the same period of the previous year.
+The Asian giant is already the main trading partner of the other BRIC countries (with the exception of India), and its trade with these countries increased by 12% in the first half of 2022 compared to the same period last year.